Opening Range Breakout

 Opening Range Breakout Strategy Conclusion

 The opening range breakout strategy is the most powerful day trading strategy in the first hour of a day.
 It works best with high-volatile stocks and high-volume gappers.
 Range breakouts are powerful throughout the day, but nothing compares to the price action within the first 60 minutes of a trading day.
+You can also combine the ORB strategy with the gap and go strategy.

 The definition of an ORB is simple, and the trading strategy is easy to understand.
 The biggest challenges are spotting the right prospect based on the price action to focus on and calculating the correct position size.
 A day trading scanner like Trade Ideas identifies such opening range patterns quickly.